yxlin/yxlin.github.io/_docs/basics/model_array.md

 between an experimental factor and its parameter mapping by examining the following example.

-# Example 1
+### Example 1
-In this example, I used Brown and Heathcote's LBA model (2008) to illustrate, fitting data from a single participant.
+In this example, I used the LBA model (Brown and Heathcote, 2008) to illustrate, fitting data from a single participant.
 The LBA's _B_ parameter depends only on response (R).
 The mean and the standard deviation of the drift rates depends on M (matching) factor.
 The experimental design has one two-level stimulus factor (S).
-The following model presume the S factor has no effect on any model parameter.
+The following model presumes the S factor has no effect on any model parameter.
 The accuracy is determined by S and R.  The M factor is a specific latent factor just for the LBA model.